nikitavoloboev/data/docs/space/space.md

 # Space

 [SEA](https://www.youtube.com/c/SEAmedia/videos) does lots of fascinating videos on space.
+[The End of Everything Book](https://www.astrokatie.com/book) is great.

 ## Notes